wuciawe/wuciawe.github.io/_posts/2016-07-20-notes-on-maven.md

 ### Include and Exclude

-You can also specify to include or exclude specific files for both sources and resources.
+You can also specify to include or exclude specific files for sources, resources, and dependencies.

 In following example, it excludes all files under scripts folder in resources folder: